-- They have a compound in their skin called catch collagen that allows them to liquefy or melt ( this really great site called it to 'goofipy') on command.
+- They have a compound in their skin called catch collagen that allows them to liquefy or melt on command.
 They use this skill to escape into small, safe crevices to evade predators.

-- They have a variety of responses to stress.
+- They have an escalating response to stress.
 If you poke them with a stick, or hold them in your hand, they'll probably goopify.
-If you pick them up, put them in a bag, and take them off the beach, they may puke their guts out, or eviscerate themselves.
+If you continue to mess with them they may puke their guts out, or eviscerate themselves.
 If you really, really bother a sea cucumber, it will inhale a bunch of water through its anus and then rupture its hind end to expel a bunch of noxious chemicals.
 When this happens in an aquarium it can kill all the tank mates-- something aquarium keepers call a "cuke nuke."